 Creating a safe framework for individual career development via networks with managers in other companies, for example, via the intranet where employees can network with other managers in other thyssenkrupp companies.
 Our young managers are also participating in external networking groups.

-There have been changes to the management team in the financial year, and the distribution is 29% women and thus higher compared to 2020/21 (20%).
+There have been no changes to the management team in the financial year, and the distribution is 25% women and thus the same as last

 Data ethics § 99 d